grydholt/getdata-009/README.md

 There is one script named run_analysis.R as per the instructions.
-The steps outlined in the instructions have been added to the script as comments so it is easier for the reader to follow the script's flow.
+The steps outlined in the instructions have been added to the script as comments, so it is easier for the reader to follow the script's flow.

 ## Loading and Merging the Data